pyg-team/pytorch_geometric/CONTRIBUTING.md

    FULL_TEST=1 pytest --cov
    ```

-   (which runs a set of additional but more time-consuming tests) dependening on your needs.
+   (which runs a set of additional but time-consuming tests) dependening on your needs.

 ## Building Documentation